Portfolio Project Management: Process, Types, Examples, Roles, And Framework

 3. Product Portfolio Management:

-A consumer goods company managing a portfolio of products, making decisions on product development, marketing, and discontinuation based on market trends, customer preferences, and profitability.
+A consumer goods company manages a portfolio of products, making decisions on product development, marketing, and discontinuation based on market trends, customer preferences, and profitability.

 4. Real Estate Portfolio Management: